The protection of a respiratory mask depends on two factors:

-The following video shows how to use a bowl of hot water to mould a Totobobo mask, then use another bowl of cold water to freeze the new shape.
+The following video shows how to use hot water (70°C max.) to mould a Totobobo mask, then use another bowl of cold water to freeze the new shape.
 This process can be repeated many times and therefore is a better long term solution than a metal nose clip.

-The heat treatment can be applied to any parts of the mask (e.g. the chin), not only the nose area.
+The heat treatment can be applied to any parts of the mask (e.g. the chin).
 The possibilities are limitless.
 You may need to try moulding the mask several times to achieve the best fit.

 “moulding” feature helps to improve protection and wearing comfort.

 Better face fit = fewer gaps = better protection